Giving Back

 Residents fled with nothing but the clothes on their backs.
 Firefighters and emergency services from around the country and the world rushed in to help.

 Quest’s employees banded together, amassing $3020 of their own money to donate to relief efforts.
 Touched by their generosity, Quest Geomatics matched the donation dollar for dollar.
-Together, we sent $6040 to help this ravaged region of Canada.
+Together, we sent $6040 to help this ravaged region of Canada and is just another way that Quest Geomatics gives back.

 Calgary & Southern Alberta Flood Relief and Recovery